mtytel/tytel.org/_posts/2015-01-19-unexpected-optimization-00.markdown

 double fast2 = (*pvect)[0];          // fast ugly access 2
 {% endhighlight %}

-Fortunately this is an easy thing to fix, and I got a significant 25% speed boost because of it.
+Fortunately switching from at() to operator[] an easy thing to fix, and I got a significant 25% speed boost because of it.

 [twytch]:      https://github.com/mtytel/twytch
 [mopo]:        https://github.com/mtytel/mopo